Adii265/Adii265.io/README.md

-# 👨‍💻 Your Name - Data Scientist | Machine Learning Engineer
+# 👨‍💻 Aditi Agrawal  - Machine Learning Engineer

 Welcome to my GitHub profile!
-I am a Data Scientist and Machine Learning Engineer with a passion for solving complex problems using data-driven insights.
+I am a Machine Learning Engineer with a passion for solving complex problems using data-driven insights.
 My expertise lies in statistical modeling, machine learning algorithms, and building scalable AI systems.
 This repository showcases my skills, projects, and experience in data science and machine learning.

 ## 🧑‍💻 About Me